- Detached house

 Bedroom 2: 7`4 x 14`8 side aspect Velux window, front aspect window, exposed beams and radiator.

 Bedroom 3: 7`3 x 10`10 front and side aspect windows, exposed beams and radiator.

 Outside: The house is approached through a 5-bar wooden gate to a hard surface driveway with parking for up to 4 cars.
 Lawn stretches around the house with mature hedging sitting at all perimeters with open farmland owned by the Hadlow Estate to the left and rear.
 To the rear the garden is laid mainly to lawn with a circular paved terrace sitting beside the kitchen.
-To the right perimeter is wooden fencing with a wooden shed and a timber summer house with a paved terrace.
+To the right perimeter is wooden fencing with a wooden shed and a timber summer house with a paved terrace, which has potential as an office, if electricity is put in.
 There are a variety of trees, shrubs and plants edging the lawn and a paved terrace at the rear of the house.